Sacramento Boat Accident Lawyer

 When injuries or death are involved, the report must be filed within 48 hours of the incident.
 If the incident resulted in property damage only, the report must be filed within 10 days of the accident.California Boating Laws

 State laws governing the maintenance and operation of watercraft apply to owners and operators.
 California law prohibits the operation of watercraft negligently or recklessly that could endanger another person or their property.
-Among other things, the law prohibits boating through an area used by swimmers.
+Among other things, the law prohibits boating through an area swimmers use.
 It also prohibits the operation of a vessel erratically or in such a manner that requires the vessel to cut speed or abruptly swerve to avoid a collision.

 California law also has boating speed limits.
 Operators are prohibited from traveling at an improper speed - meaning faster than prudent and reasonable based on traffic, visibility, weather conditions, or other hazards.
-Passengers are prohibited from riding on the bow or gunwale or anywhere else that presents a risk of falling overboard.
+Passengers are prohibited from riding on the bow, gunwale, or anywhere else that presents a risk of falling overboard.
 The law prohibits the operation of a boat with unsafe conditions, including having an inadequate supply of fire extinguishers or life jackets, a fuel leak, not displaying navigation lights, excessive accumulation of water in the bilge, and inadequate ventilation.Federal Boating Laws

 In 1971, Congress passed the Federal Boat Safety Act, which gave the U.S. Coast Guard the duty of establishing safety equipment standards for watercraft.
-Federal law states that vessels must be equipped with Coast Guard approved safety devices, including flame arresters, visual distress signals, gas ventilation devices, fire extinguishers, and sound alert devices.
-Federal law also gives specifics about the life jackets or personal floatation devices required for every person aboard the vessel.What Is a Boating Injury?
+Federal law states that vessels must be equipped with Coast Guard-approved safety devices, including flame arresters, visual distress signals, gas ventilation devices, fire extinguishers, and sound alert devices.
+Federal law also details the life jackets or personal floatation devices required for every person aboard the vessel.What Is a Boating Injury?

 Injuries that occur with or on a boat are considered boating accidents.
-This type of accident can happen on a cruise ship, jet ski, ferry, or someone’s privately owned yacht.
-The general rule is that the boat operator and its owner have a duty to exercise care to prevent injuries to others.
+This type of accident can happen on a cruise ship, jet ski, ferry, or someone's privately owned yacht.
+The general rule is that the boat operator and its owner must exercise care to prevent injuries to others.